code-not-found/code-not-found.github.io/_posts/spring-kafka/2017-05-10-spring-kafka-integration-example.md

 {% endcapture %}
 <div class="notice--info">{{ notice-github | markdownify }}</div>

-This concludes the Spring Kafka Integration example in which we demonstrated how you can consume from and produce to a Kafka topic.
+This concludes the Spring Kafka Integration example in which we demonstrated how you can consume "from" and produce "to" a Kafka topic.

 Let me know if you enjoyed this post.
 Thanks!